AlvieTheGreat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script13 :takes a list of words as input and prints only words that appear exactly once.Input format: One line, one word.Output format: One line, one word.Words should be sorted script14 :Displays lines containing the pattern “root” from the file /etc/passwd script15 :Displays the number of lines that contain the pattern “bin” in the file /etc/passwd script16 :Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+script13 :takes a list of words as input and prints only words that appear exactly once.Input format: One line, one word.Output format: One line, one word.Words should be sorted script14 :Displays lines containing the pattern “root” from the file /etc/passwd script15 :Displays the number of lines that contain the pattern “bin” in the file /etc/passwd script16 :Displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd script17 :Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.